Enquire about Robot

 Sensors

-Equipped with LiDAR (10 Hz), stereo vision, RGB-D cameras, IMUs (1 kHz), and joint encoders (4 kHz), Atlas achieves high-precision state estimation and environment mapping for robust autonomous operation.
+Equipped with ToF camera, stereo vision, RGB-D cameras, IMUs (1 kHz), and joint encoders (4 kHz), Atlas achieves high-precision state estimation and environment mapping for robust autonomous operation.

 Max Op. time